benbongalon/ros_arduino_bridge/README.md

 The port will likely be either /dev/ttyACM0 or /dev/ttyUSB0.
 Set accordingly.

-The MegaRobogaiaPololu Arudino sketch connects at 57600 baud by default.
+The Arduino sketch connects at 115200 baud by default.

 _Polling Rates_